 Secondly, it may be more difficult for you to recover the level of compensation that you deserve if you have failed to see a doctor after the crash.
 Insurance companies evaluate auto accident claims on a number of different factors, and one of them happens to be initial treatment.
 If you didn't seek medical attention after the collision, it may give the insurance company reason to believe that you weren't actually hurt.
 While this may not necessarily be true, the insurance adjuster will typically do or say whatever they can to ensure that your claim is settled for as little money as possible.

-If you were involved in a car accident with a driver who failed to stop and exchange information, you may be wondering what steps you can take to recover compensation.
-While you would typically file a claim with the at-fault driver's insurance company, this is not possible when dealing with a hit and run.
+If you were involved in a car accident in Dallas or Fort Worth with a driver who failed to stop and exchange information, you may be wondering what steps you can take to recover compensation.
+While you would typically file a claim with the at-fault driver's insurance company, this is not possible when dealing with a hit-and-run.

 For this reason, it may still be necessary for you to file an uninsured motorist claim with your own insurance company even after the offender has been caught.
-The fact of the matter is that nearly 10,000 hit and run accidents are reported within the city limits of Dallas each year, and very few cases are actually solved.
-Fortunately, Lenahan Law Firm is here to help.
+The fact of the matter is that nearly 10,000 hit-and-run accidents are reported within the city limits of Dallas each year, and very few cases are actually solved.
+Fortunately, The Lenahan Law Firm is here to help.

 Unfortunately, when an unsuspecting driver is involved in a negligently caused car accident, it is more likely than not that they will be forced to endure a serious injury.
 In a percentage of cases, the injuries may even prove to be fatal.

 Our legal team assists clients in recovering the full compensation they deserve.
 Our firm is unique in that we focus our talent and energy on a few select cases, which means that we are much more committed to obtaining a successful outcome in each and every case.
+Our firm provides legal representation for clients on a contingency-fee basis, charging no legal fees unless we are successful.
 The Dallas car accident lawyers at our firm are prepared to take a case to court if that is what it takes to obtain the full compensation a client deserves.

 Don't wait to get help.
 Call now to schedule your free initial consultation!